 Rest of the afternoon at leisure.

-Note: This tour may be subject to change depending on weather conditions.
+- The cruise’s itinerary may be subject to change depending on weather conditions.

 Inclusions:

-β˜• Breakfast
+β Breakfast

 Be enchanted by the historic wonders and charm of UNESCO-heritage Hoi An.
 Spend a half day with a local guide, exploring the ancient town.
-Explore former merchants’ homes, colorful communal halls, narrow lanes lined with traditional houses and the iconic Japanese Bridge.
+Explore former merchants’ homes, colourful communal halls, narrow lanes lined with traditional houses and the iconic Japanese Bridge.

 Today’s tour will begin at 08:30.
 Be charmed by Hoi An, one of Vietnam’s most picturesque towns.